 The Southwold Railway was a remarkable 3 foot narrow gauge line linking the fashionable Suffolk seaside resort of Southwold with the Great Eastern main line at Halesworth 8¾ miles inland.
 Opened in 1879, it gently wound its way towards the sea through the beautiful valley of the River Blyth, with intermediate stations at Wenhaston, Blythburgh and Walberswick.
 After almost 50 years the line closed suddenly in April 1929, and we at the Southwold Railway Trust are dedicated to preserving the memory of this special little railway and re-opening as much of the old route as we can.
 As can be seen from this film parts of the trackbed are still in good condition.

-Investigate our Wenhaston Project page to find out more about these plans and our latest venture, Southwold Railway Steamworks; while our Trackbed Fund looks even further into the long-term future.
-Go to the History page to find out about its past, and visit our Galleries to see pictures of the line; past & present.
-The Trust Projects page will keep you abreast of the progress on building a replica of locomotive No. 3 BLYTH and its exciting Heritage Train project, while you can keep fully up-to-date with all the news on our Blog.
-Don’t forget to visit our Shop page too, where you will find a tempting selection of cards, books, DVDs and other gifts.
+Investigate our Wenhaston Project page to find out more about our progress.
+Our latest venture is Southwold Railway Steamworks at Blyth Road, Southwold where you will find our office and shop.
+Our Trackbed Fund looks even further into the long-term future.
+Visit the History page to find out about the SR’s past, and visit our Galleries to see pictures of the line, past & present.
+The Trust Projects page will keep you abreast of the progress on building a replica of locomotive No. 3 Blyth and our exciting Heritage Train project.
+Peckett “Scaldwell” was donated to the Trust in 2016 and is undergoing restoration at Steamworks.
+You can also keep fully up-to-date with all the news on our Blog.